vanderpool23/vanderschool/course-intro-to-design-and-tech/course-information.md

 #### What is design?

-a) The process of creating problems
+a.
+The process of creating problems
-b) The process of creating solutions to problems or opportunities through the intentional arrangement of elements or components
+b.
+The process of creating solutions to problems or opportunities through the intentional arrangement of elements or components
-c) The process of creating obstacles for people
+c.
+The process of creating obstacles for people

 Feedback: